will-the-g/CPSC_298_LLM/lectures/lecture14.md

 - * Leader Card Analysis
 - Open Source AI Regulation Updates
 - More info on "Open Source" vs. "Open Weights" vs. "Open Data"
-- Thank you all for participating; It has been a learning experience for us all; A review of next semester...

 ### Mixture of Experts and Composition
 - ANNs and AI